dalepercelay/DASS-Fighting-Maddness/docs/APISpec.md

 Fight Result Update - GET Method (/fight-result/)
 Description: Winning the fight would allow them to earn money based on how much they choose to bet their gold by 10.
 For example, if a user bet 10 gold and won the battle, then they can get 100 gold total from the battle (aka bonus) plus 10 gold as a congratulations reward.
 If they lose the fight though, they just lose the gold they originally bet in the first place.
+Furthermore, if they lose, their animal' health is decreased by 20.
 Response:
 {
 	“reward”: “integer” 10 (if they win) or 0 (if they lose),